 Renata Fast first wore the maple leaf as a member of the National Women’s Development Team in 2014.
-She won gold with that team at the 2015 Nations Cup before joining the National Women’s Team at the 2015 Four Nations Cup, winning the silver medal.
+She won gold with the U22 team at the 2015 Nations Cup before joining the National Women’s Team at the 2015 Four Nations Cup, winning the silver medal.
 Following a second straight silver at the Four Nations Cup in 2016, she made her IIHF Women’s World Championship debut in 2017, helping Canada to the silver medal.
 She also contributed to Canada’s silver medal in her Olympic debut at PyeongChang 2018.

 A little more about Renata

 Getting into the Sport: Started playing hockey at age 8, becoming competitive a year later… Had a scholarship for soccer as well as hockey but chose the latter… Outside Interests: Graduated from Clarkson University in 2016 with a Bachelor of Arts in Financial Information and Analysis… Enjoys yoga, reading, baking, hiking… Runs her own girls hockey camp in the summer… Odds and Ends: Favourite athlete: former National Women’s Team player Becky Kellar…Favorite NHL Team: Pittsburgh Penguins… Has always been in awe of Canadian Olympic athletes, no matter what sport… Favourite motto: It’s not the will to win that matters, everyone has that.
 It’s the will to PREPARE to win that matters most.

 |PyeongChang 2018||Ice Hockey||Women||Silver|

 Notable International Results